 The Story Behind the Story: One of my readers (via social media) sent me a picture of a mist-shrouded forest; serene and a touch of the ethereal to it.
 I knew a little bit about the reader from her posts and comments on my writing: she was a single mom, raising a child under challenging circumstances and struggled at times with what she faced.
 She also loved fairies, had a wonderful sense of humor and appreciation of the beauty in our world (despite all she dealt with in life).
-When she sent me the picture, she asked, “Can you write me a story?”
+When she sent me the picture, she asked: “Can you write me a story about this scene?”
 I did and WINGS was the result.

 Some of the reader comments (the full story follows them):

 “Just beautiful!
 I cried a few tears as I read this… Every time I think Dennis Lowery can’t write any better, he does.
 This story gave my wings a much-needed pick me up… I love that each story he writes, I find myself in it.
 This story is the perfect focus on the woman with kindness from the man, tragedy, pride, vulnerability, joy, and peace.” –Sarah Odendahl

 “That is a really good read.
 I quite enjoyed it.” –Jocelyne Corbiere

 “That was a beautiful story, and full of meaning.
 Sometimes, we need to stop and fill our minds and hearts with love and tenderness for life can be very hard.” –Kathryn Nokony